Metadata and File Search¶

 The command slk search

 allows to search for files by their metadata.
 Users can either search for file name, user name and group name via simple flags or formulate complex search queries on all available metadata fields.
-Search queries in StrongLink have to be compiled using a special query language whichs structure follows JSON.
-The output of the search request is a search_ID
+Search queries in StrongLink have to be compiled using a special query language which format is JSON.
+It is possible to match strings with regular expressions ($regex

 # search for "Max" as value in the metadata field "Producer" of the schema "image"